lcgasque/ASSURE-REU/README.md

 Once logged in:
 - Select the lowest computational allotement (top option).
 - Navigate to the shared files, there you will see an ASSURE-REU folder.
-- Double click on "Intro.ipynb" and await further instructions.
+- Double click on "Intro.ipynb", raise your virtual hand on Zoom (so we know you have reached this point), and await further instructions.

 ## Contributors and Acknowledgements